ra2 studio - Fotolia

-Bob Egan: The first earthquake that hit -- at a 7.0 -- was that everything people had learned about app development in terms of web or the desktop had to be thrown away.
+Bob Egan: The earthquake that hit -- at a 7.0 -- was that everything people had learned about app development in terms of web or the desktop had to be thrown away.
 Those skills just didn't play well, and any company who tried to morph that into mobile app development got into serious trouble.
 Then, we got into the second earthquake: those companies that tried to design apps just for the iPhone or just for Android and found that didn't work.
 They also approached it with the mentality of trying to shrink the apps they made for the web down to a postage-sized app, which didn't allow for great user experience.

 What should organizations know before developing apps?

-Egan: You have to design for mobile first and think about how that affects how you build for the web and the desktop.
+Egan: You have to design for mobile and think about how that affects how you build for the web and the desktop.
 You get more concise and provide a much more pleasurable user experience [with mobile]; that's job one.

-When you say 'mobile first,' it's not about mobile phones.
+When you say 'mobile ,' it's not about mobile phones.
 If you're moving around, your weapon of choice is not going to be a desktop or laptop; it's going to be a phone or tablet.
 Mobility is causing people to understand it's about the mobile experience, not the device.